CaH4o/fullstackopen/README.md

 - [x] [Exercise is done](https://github.com/CaH4o/fullstackopen/tree/main/part8/library-backend)

-#### 8.8-8.12: Library frontend
+#### 8.8-8.12, 8.17-8.22: Library frontend

 Description: We'll implement a frontend for the GraphQL library to the backend library project.
 Implement an Authors view to show the details of all authors on a page.
 Implement a Books view to show on a page all other details of all books except their genres.
 Implement a possibility to add new books to your application.
 Implement a possibility to set authors birth year and change the birth year form so that a birth year can be set only for an existing author.
+Implement login functionality.
+Implement a view which shows all the books based on the logged-in user's favourite genre.

-Create an application according to the requirements described in [exercises 8.8-8.12](https://fullstackopen.com/en/part8/react_and_graph_ql#exercises-8-8-8-12)
+Create an application according to the requirements described in [exercises 8.8-8.12](https://fullstackopen.com/en/part8/react_and_graph_ql#exercises-8-8-8-12), [exercises 8.17-8.22](https://fullstackopen.com/en/part8/login_and_updating_the_cache#exercises-8-17-8-22)

 - [x] [Exercise is done](https://github.com/CaH4o/fullstackopen/tree/main/part8/library-frontend)